 Using the Chromebook Recovery Utility can be a long, inconvenient process, so only use it if you must.
-The Chrome OS recovery tool is recommended only for the times the software is corrupted or you get a “Chrome OS is missing or damaged” error message.
+The Chrome OS recovery tool is recommended only when the software is corrupted, or you get a “Chrome OS is missing or damaged” error message.

-If you can still use the computer and have a software issue we would recommend resetting your Chromebook to factory settings, instead.
-You can also simply turn the computer on and off to see if that fixes minor issues.
+If you can still use the computer and have a software issue, we recommend resetting your Chromebook to factory settings instead.
+You can also turn the computer on and off to see if that fixes minor issues.

 Related: How to update your Chromebook